evandowning/deepreflect/README.md

     - Tested on Debian 10 (Buster)
     - Python 3 (tested with Python 3.7.3) and pip
     - virtualenvwrapper (optional, but recommended)
-    - BinaryNinja (used only to extract features from binaries)
+    - BinaryNinja (used only to extract features and function information from binaries)
   - Setup:
     ```
     $ git clone https://github.com/evandowning/deepreflect.git